itskel/userguide/docs/source/getting-started.rst

 .. image:: img_verifiedlinks.jpg

-.. attention:: Remember to scroll to the bottom of the page and hit the SAVE button after making any changes.
+.. attention:: Need help?
+Write a post and include the #help hashtag for support from the community.